adityat/fastconsensus/README.md

    jupyter notebook
    ```

-3. Open the `example_usage.ipynb` notebook and run the cells to see fastconsensus in action.
+3. Open and run the notebook

 ## Contributing